ulhaq/ten-pin-bowling/readme.md

 ## Installation Instructions
 To install and run the algorithm follow the following steps:
 1. Download the source code from this repository
-2. Enter the directory with all the folders and files
+2. Enter the directory which contains all the folders and files
-3. Build an docker image from the Dockerfile: `sudo docker build -t bowling .`
+3. Build an docker image from the Dockerfile: `docker build -t bowling .`
-4. Create a docker container from the image: `sudo docker run -p 9000:9000 bowling`
+4. Create a docker container from the image: `docker run -p 9000:9000 bowling`
 5. Access the running app: `http://localhost:9000/`